SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ### Considerations about a public configuration API
 @sec_public_API

 In this chapter, we have seen several definitions of methods in the public configuration API of the presenter being built.
 The implementation of our configuration methods is simply delegated to internal widgets, but a configuration can of course be more complex than that, depending on the internal logic of the UI.

 For methods that simply delegate to the internal widgets, the question is whether it makes sense to define these as methods in the 'api' protocols at all.
 Fundamentally this is a design decision to be made by the programmer.
-Not having such methods makes the implementation of the presenter more lightweight but comes at the cost of a less clear intent and of breaking encapsulation.
+Not having such methods makes the implementation of the presenter more lightweight but comes at the cost of less clear intent and of breaking encapsulation.

 For the former cost, we have seen an example in the protocol method list of Section *@sec_protocollist@*.
 The presence of the three methods defined there communicates to the user that we care about what to do when a class, 'api' or 'api-events' list item has been changed.
 Fundamentally the same also holds for the other examples in this chapter: each method in an 'api' protocol communicates an intent to the reuser: this is how we expect that this presenter will be configured.
 Without such declared methods, it is less clear to the reuser what can be done to effectively reuse a presenter.